Brindha77/FindMaximum/README.md

 ![output](./ss3.png)

 ## Output:
+Maximum of marks using the list method sort:

 ![output](./out1.png)

+Maximum marks using the list method max():

 ![output](./out2.png)

+Maximum marks using the list method max():
 ![output](./out3.png)
 ## Result:
 Thus the program to find the maximum of given numbers from the list is written and verified using python programming.